Jonathan2251/nc/source/npu.rst

 commands to npu to deal shape at run time, it is unefficiency.
 As I remember mlit supports binding shape for unknown at compile-time but not always work.
-Lukily, we can customilze by redefining model to binding shape staticlly [20200412].
+Luckily, we can customilze by redefining model to binding shape staticlly [20200412]

 MLIR and IREE